- 7 Best Coffee Shops In Portland Maine (Updated 2023) - July 31, 2023

 The beach is a major favorite among New Hampshire locals.
 It’s such an integral part of our summers that I was surprised to learn we actually have the smallest ocean coastline (about 18 miles) of any state.
 But we definitely know how to make good use of our humble blessings!

 Hampton Beach State Park is a wicked popular vacation spot between June and August.
-Read a book in the sand, grab a slice of pizza on Ocean Boulevard, or catch the sand sculpture competition in September.
+Read a book in the sand, grab a slice of pizza on Ocean Boulevard, or catch the sand sculpture competition in September; there are a ton of fun things to do in Hampton Beach, and cool hotels to stay at, too!

-Located in my favorite coastal city of Portsmouth, Strawbery Banke Museum is a 10-acre outdoor history museum imbued with over 300 years of U.S. history.
+Located in my favorite coastal city of Portsmouth, Strawbery Banke Museum is a 10-acre outdoor history museum imbued with over 300 years of U.S. history and one of the best things to do in Portsmouth New Hampshire!

 Dating back to the 1600s, this is the oldest neighborhood in NH to be settled by Europeans.
 Composed of 32 restored historic buildings, heritage gardens, and costumed role-players, the museum will immerse you in its rich history.